What to Do When Your Child Never Feels Like Eating

 Stimulant medications like Ritalin or Adderall can trigger appetite suppression and weight loss in children, which can be alarming to parents.
 Here’s why it’s critical to adjust schedules, dosages, or prescriptions to find a solution.

 About a decade ago, when we decided to start our daughter on Ritalin, we knew there would be challenges.
-But back then, information about ADHD wasn’t as accessible as it is today.
+But back then, information about attention deficit disorder (ADHD or ADD) wasn’t as accessible as it is today, and we didn’t know exactly what side effects to expect.
 One thing we weren’t prepared for was her immediate loss of appetite and weight.

 Katerina Cole-Slaughter’s son, now 14, was diagnosed with ADHD at age 6 and was prescribed 5 mg of Ritalin, three times a day.
 The immediate side effect was loss of appetite, within thirty minutes of taking the drug.